test

 PIC

 Figure 1:This frog was uploaded to Overleaf via the project menu.
-The .jpg
+The .jpg file will be used as-is in the HTML export.

 pict